GoogleCloudPlatform/opentelemetry-cloud-run/csharp/README.md

 ### View telemetry in Google Cloud

 You can invoke the service using curl command or via the utility script provided in this folder:

+> [!NOTE]
+> You may need to make the file `loop_curl.sh` executable before following these steps.
+You can make the utility script executable by running `chmod +x loop_curl.sh` from `opentelemetry-cloud-run/csharp` directory.

 ```console
 CLOUD_RUN_SERVICE_URL=$(gcloud run services describe opentelemetry-cloud-run-dotnet-sample --region=us-east1 --format="value(status.url)")